couchbase-partners/google-deployment-manager-couchbase/documentation/bestPractices.md

 ### Fault Tolerance and High Availability

-The Couchbase concept of a Server Group maps closely to an Availability Zone.
+The Instance Group Manager (IGM) in the Deployment Manager (DM) templates places nodes across AZs in a round robin fashion.
+For most installs this will be sufficient.

+Ideally you may want to configure Couchbase Server Groups to map to Availability Zones.

 ## Storage